Overview: How to Get Oil Off Cement

 Oil and grease stains don’t just make a garage floor look bad- they can also cause falls, ruin your shoes and get tracked into the house.
 And if you want to finish your floor with a coating, it’s essential to get rid of oil stains deposits for a good bond.
 Solvent-based remedies are harmful to the environment and can damage the concrete surface.
 Cat litter, sawdust and other absorbent materials remove standing oil but do nothing about the oily stain left behind.
 Commercial and household detergents require a lot of scrubbing and can leave behind residue or discolor the concrete.
 Here are two product that actually work.

 Getting rid of small spots

-Photo 1: Spread the solution over the stain
+Photo 1: Spread the garage floor cleaner over the stain

-To remove oil spots, make sure the concrete is dry and trowel on the Pour-N-Restore product 1 in. beyond the stain’s perimeter.
+To remove oil spots, make sure the concrete is dry and trowel on the Pour-N-Restore garage floor cleaner product 1 in. beyond the stain’s perimeter.
 Let it dry to a powder, a process that can take eight hours or longer.

 Photo 2: Let dry and sweep

 Sweep up the powder once it’s completely dry.
 Then allow all moisture to evaporate completely.
 If the product is used on sealed concrete, evaporation can take several weeks.
 If stain remains, repeat the application.

 Pour-N-Restore garage floor cleaner product.
 Good for small spots.

 Pour-N-Restore, which combines a citrus degreaser with a non-leaching absorbent, is one option.
 It’s easy to use and it works well for spot-cleaning smaller stains.